Private, In-Home Tutoring in Halifax, Nova Scotia

-SchoolTutoring Academy’s tutoring programs for Halifax students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Halifax, Nova Scotia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 In Halifax, the local public schools follow the curriculum that was developed by the Nova Scotia Department of Education.
 The curriculum is organized into Learning Outcome Frameworks that specify what children should know and be able to do at each grade level in each subject.
 The expectations call for a high degree of critical thinking development.
 This allows teachers the flexibility to design lessons that are appropriate for their students while also ensuring that all students in the province receive the highest standards of learning.